samarabbas/temporal-documentation-legacy/tour/worker_scaffold_go_04.md

 ```

 The service name provided when creating the channel ("cadence-client") is for the worker, not for
-the Cadence server.
+the Temporal server.

-The Cadence service is YARPC application using TChannel.
+The Temporal service is YARPC application using TChannel.
 In order for your worker to talk to it,
 you'll need to create a YARPC dispatcher with a TChannel "outbound".

 ```go